Welcome to the Forest Monitoring Hub!

 Description of methods: Heubel S., Rammig A., Buras A., 2025: Projecting the impact of a collapsing Atlantic meridional overturning circulation on European Tree-Species distributions, doi: 10.1111/gcb.70185

-The presented maps depict various climate-change scenarios, and are based on climatological averages over 30-year periods.
+The maps shown are based on models and climate projections, and are based on climatological averages over 30-year periods.
 They are therefore subject to statistical uncertainty, which is why the actual occurrence of the projected abundances cannot be guaranteed.

 Select region